autotest/autotest/documentation/source/main/general/WhitePaper.rst

 though is useful for many other functions too.
 Test.kernel.org is a framework for communicating, sharing, and analysing test results.

-In a traditional corporate systems software development enviroment, there is normally a large test team responsible for assuring the quality of the final product.
+In a traditional corporate systems software development environment, there is normally a large test team responsible for assuring the quality of the final product.
 Open source projects do not have that luxury, and we need to find another way to run testing.
 We feel that the only